pypy/pypy/pypy/doc/getting-started-dev.rst

 Where to start reading the sources
 ----------------------------------

-PyPy is made from parts that are relatively independent from each other.
+PyPy is made from parts that are relatively independent of each other.
 You should start looking at the part that attracts you most (all paths are relative to the PyPy top level directory).
 You may look at our `directory reference`_ or start off at one of the following points: